IES 6 IES 6:

 Firm

-A sole practitioner, partnership, corporation, or other entity of professional accountants.
+A sole practitioner, partnership or corporation or other entity of professional accountants, or public sector equivalent.

 Formal education